median-man/quote/README.md

 - [ ] Premium accounts can deploy quote to static page
 - [ ] Display list of keyboard shortcuts when page first loads
 - [ ] Animate prev/next quote changes
+- [ ] Progressive layout for control panel on wider screens